-But, get back to it she did.
-And, becoming a close friend of Anne Sexton’s from the time they met at a poetry workshop and right up to Sexton’s suicide, Kumin began writing beautiful, extraordinary verse about ordinary, taken-for-granted life.
+But she did get back to it.
+And, after becoming a close friend of Anne Sexton’s from the time they met at a poetry workshop and right up to Sexton’s suicide, Kumin began writing beautiful and extraordinary verse about ordinary, taken-for-granted life.
 Eventually, for her, this was on a New Hampshire farm, raising both animals and children.
 Also, a great number of poems were dedicated to her two favorite pastimes: swimming and horses.

-Horse-carriage driving caused her a near-death injury that took years to recover from, though, never fully.
-A touching memoir, ‘Inside the Halo and Beyond: The Anatomy of a Recovery’ was released in 2000.
-It was mostly dictated in journal form as she was unable to write on her own and her head was, for several months, in a metal cage, called a “halo”, due to the broken neck.
+Horse-carriage driving caused her a near-death injury that took years to recover from, though never fully.
+An insightful memoir, ‘Inside the Halo and Beyond: The Anatomy of a Recovery,’ was released in 2000.
+It was mostly dictated in journal form as she was unable to write on her own and her head was, for several months, in a metal cage, called a “halo,” due to the broken neck.
 She credited poetry and her family for helping her get through.

-She was a prolific writer throughout her life: 5 novels, several essay and short story collections and nearly 20 children’s books in addition to the nearly 20 poetry collections.
-A new poetry collection, ‘And Short the Season’ is due out in April 2014.
+She was a prolific writer throughout her life: 5 novels, several essay collections, short story collections, and nearly 20 children’s books in addition to the nearly 20 poetry collections.
+A new poetry collection, ‘And Short the Season,’ is due out in April 2014.
 It is also reported that Norton wants to publish a memoir drawn from magazine and literary journal pieces about her coming of age as a poet and feminist.